 A PROPOSITION calling for the Island’s Bailiff to be replaced by an elected Speaker has been withdrawn.
 In a statement, Constable Andy Jehan, who proposed the move, said that he was “reluctantly” withdrawing his bid for an elected Speaker in the States to be chosen after the current Bailiff, Sir Timothy Le Cocq, retires next […]

-Assistant minister resigns to back vote of no confidence in Chief Minister
+"It is time for new leadership" – Reform Jersey to back vote of no confidence in Jersey's Chief Minister